Find out who has a Requirement to Correct, when a correction must be made, and what the penalties are for non-compliance.

 If you have any doubt, you should review your UK tax affairs so that you can make any necessary correction by 30 September 2018.

 The RTC provides a window of opportunity for you to correct any issues you have with your offshore interests and you should take this opportunity to review your position to satisfy yourself you are fully compliant.
+The rules applying to offshore transfers and structures can be very complicated and it may be prudent for you to instruct an independent specialist tax adviser to consider whether you have a requirement to correct.

 If you do not take this opportunity, HMRC will be using the information provided under the Automatic Exchange of Information (AEOI) agreements to identify non-compliance involving offshore matters or transfers and when you are caught you will face the higher FTC penalties, and you could also face criminal sanctions.